-A total of four target areas have been identified (Figure 1) and are slated for drilling using a track-mounted diamond drill A 2,600m drill program is planned to test the vein targets.
+The Company identified a total of four priority drill target areas (Figure 1) for drilling using a trackmounted diamond drill and a 2,600 m drill program planned to test the quartz vein targets.
 Initial drilling will test one mineralized quartz vein array within the Isabella West property (Target A) and three vein arrays within the Isabella East property (Targets B, C, and D).